axelarnetwork/axelarate-community/resources/testnet-releases.md

 # Minimum transfer amounts

-For each asset X in (AXL, UST, LUNA) and each external chain Y in (Ethereum, non-Ethereum EVM, Cosmos/IBC) any transfer of asset X to/from chain Y must exceed the minimum amount given in the table below.
+For each asset X in (AXL, UST, LUNA) and each external chain Y in (Ethereum, non-Ethereum EVM, Cosmos/IBC): any transfer of asset X to chain Y must exceed the minimum amount given in the table below.
+(If Y is the origin chain for asset X then this transfer is called "redeem"/"burn"; there is no minimum in this case.)

 Asset symbol | Ethereum | non-Ethereum EVM | Cosmos/IBC
 ---|---|---|---